CME211/notes/lecture-14/lecture-14.md

 * Variables
 * Strings

-## Announcements

-* LaTeX screencast posted
-* HW 4 posted
-* New lecture format

 ## C++

 * Programming language developed at Bell Labs starting in the late 70s

 * B and C were languages also developed at Bell Labs

-* ++ is the increment operator, so C++ is an incremental change or improvement to C
+* `++` is the increment operator, so C++ is an incremental change or improvement to C

 * There is also an A+ language but that wasn't developed until the 1980s

 * D is a programming language that came out in 2001 and is a "re-engineering" of C++

 * C++ is now a standard or specification, and multiple companies or organizations implement the standard.

 * Latest version of the standard was ratified in 2014 and is referred to as C++14.
 Next update is expected to come in 2017.
 The document defining the standard is 1,366 pages long.

 * We will use C++11, which was a substanial update and improvement over C++03.
-  (C++14 was a smaller update)
+  (C++14 was a smaller update, C++17 is a big update -- but I don't really know what's in there.)

 ### C versus C++